confluence-breast-cancer-consortia/nf-gwas/README.md

 # nf-gwas

-**Note:** This fork has been adapted for use with AWS HealthOmics and DNAnexus, including parameter adjustments and added support for a parameters file.
+**Note:** This fork has been specifically adapted for use with AWS HealthOmics and DNAnexus.
+We have modified certain input parameters to clarify file paths and included parameter definitions that are compatible with HealthOmics.

+* `aws-healthomics-parameters-definitions.json`: Defines parameters for creating a new workflow in HealthOmics, including descriptions for each parameter.
+* `parameters-runready.json`: An example JSON that provides actual input values when running a workflow in HealthOmics or another platform.

 ---